secureworks/dalton/README.rst

 Controller API
 --------------

-In addition to providing information on sumbitted jobs, the Dalton API includes the ability to pull information from, and perform limited actions on, the Controller.
+In addition to providing information on submitted jobs, the Dalton API includes the ability to pull information from, and perform limited actions on, the Controller.
 The following routes can be accessed via HTTP GET requests.
 Full examples are not provided here but can be easily obtained by making the request in a web browser.